antoinedemathelin/wann/README.md

 An online demo of the algorithm is available at https://antoinedemathelin.github.io/demo/

 WANN is a supervised domain adaptation method suited for regression tasks.
 The algorithm is an instance-based method which learns a reweighting of source instance losses in order to correct the difference between source and target distributions.

+This repository is an implementation of [Weighting Adversarial Neural Network for Domain Adaptation in Regression](https://arxiv.org/abs/2006.08251)

 ## Requirements